Background & Trigger

-In a recent article by Manoj Joshi published in TOI on August 18, the author suggests the Indian Army to should show greater ‘self-restraint’ and consequently suffer greater casualties than the militants like the British did in fighting insurgency in Northern Ireland and which the Israel Army has failed to achieve against the Palestinians.
+In a recent article by Manoj Joshi published in the Times of India on 17 August, 2018, the author suggests the Indian Army should show greater ‘self-restraint’ and consequently suffer greater casualties than the militants like the British did in fighting insurgency in Northern Ireland and which the Israel Army has failed to achieve against the Palestinians.

-Combating insurgency for decades in J&K and North East is taking its toll in India with the Army paying for it dearly not only by losing its honour, morale and reputation but more importantly its overall fighting capability and efficiency for a futuristic two front conventional war.
+Combating insurgency for decades in Jammu & Kashmir (J&K) and the North East is taking its toll in India with the Army paying for it dearly not only by losing its honour, morale and reputation but more importantly its overall fighting capability and efficiency for a futuristic two-front conventional war.
 Further, the military is not being adequately equipped and reformed.

 There is now an imperative need to change this narrative and not keep the Army bogged down only with fighting insurgency as it can prove to be disastrous in the times to come.
 Both the political and military leadership are to blame for this sorry state of affairs.
-Solution has to be found with improved Civil-Military Relations and better military and political leadership at all levels.
+A Solution must be found with improved Civil-Military relations and better military and political leadership at all levels.

 I have read Manoj Joshi’s article and do not find much wrong with it.
 However, he has covered only a small part of the problem to pick holes with the Army top brass and even Veterans.
 He should have taken a holistic view instead.
 Some of the points that he should have discussed before finding fault with the Army hierarchy are mentioned.

-The Indian Army has been misused in counter insurgency for over 70 years since Independence to tackle unrest among Indian population due to political, bureaucratic and police ineptness, selfish interests and even corruption.
+The Indian Army has been misused in counter insurgency for over 72 years since Independence to tackle unrest among Indian population due to political, bureaucratic and police ineptness, selfish interests and even corruption.
 No other Army in the world has had to be deployed against its own citizens so many times and for such long periods.
-In spite of this, the record of the Indian Army as far as self-restraint, human rights and self-disciplining are concerned cannot be matched.
-Look at Pakistan, they even used gunships against own tribals!
+Despite this, the record of the Indian Army as far as self-restraint, human rights and self-disciplining are concerned cannot be matched.
+Look at Pakistan, they even used gunships against their own tribals!

-The Army has taken disciplinary action against a number of officers and soldiers who have violated engagement rules.
-Manoj Joshi is quoting wrong example in this regard.
-Time and again situation in Nagaland, Manipur, J&K, etc., has been brought under control by the Army but the opportunities were squandered away by the politicians and bureaucrats.
+The Army has taken disciplinary action against several officers and soldiers who have violated the rules of engagement.
+Manoj Joshi is quoting a wrong example in this regard.
+Time and again the situation in Nagaland, Manipur, J&K, etc., has been brought under control by the Army but the opportunities were squandered away by the politicians and bureaucrats.

 As far as nearly 300 officers and men going to the Supreme Court is concerned, what would anyone do if even after years of retirement from the army, you get summons from a court in some remote corner of the country for actions taken by you at the cost of your life to safeguard the integrity of the nation?
-Perhaps, the likes of Manoj Joshi do not realize as to how and why some politicians and even the judiciary has been extra active to fix soldiers who have obeyed the orders of their superiors/GOI?
+Perhaps, the likes of Manoj Joshi do not realize as to how and why some politicians and even the judiciary have been extra active to fix soldiers who have obeyed the orders of their superiors/Government of India?

-It is failure of top Army Hierarchy and above all MoD where nothing moves, and Army’s view point is given least consideration.
+It is failure of top Army Hierarchy and above all the Ministry of Defence (MoD) where nothing moves, and Army’s viewpoint is given least consideration.
 Look at the way the Raksha Mantri held scores of meetings in two months or so to take decision on opening of roads (one fails to understand why there was such urgency to deal with these matters), but issues like dealing with stone throwers and those bearing weapons against security forces gather dust!
 Those responsible for law and order find it rather convenient to call in the Army to do the dirty work after they have made a mess due to their lethargy/dereliction of duty.

 Earlier, the civil authorities had to render a certificate that they have used all resources to maintain law and order.
 Now this provision has been done away with quietly.
 They are the same people who later sit on judgment and process complaints against officers and men for human rights violation/use of excessive force etc., who have discharged their duty in bringing normalcy.

-Prolonged deployment in counter insurgency/terrorist activities adversely affect the operational thinking of affected officers and men and take it away from his primary role.
-Though in their own country land, soldiers have to operate in hostile environment as in the affected areas the population is invariably sympathetic if not supporting the insurgents/terrorists.
+Prolonged deployment in counter insurgency/terrorist environs adversely affect the operational thinking of affected officers and men and take it away from their primary role.
+Though in their own country land, soldiers must operate in hostile environment as in the affected areas the population is invariably sympathetic if not supporting the insurgents/terrorists.

 Even feelings of local civil government functionaries are likely to be with those who have taken up arms.
 This alienates the local population from the Army, whereas the Army is meant to be protecting the same people and needs their support in times of war to safeguard their bases and lines of communications.

-Constant operations against alienated citizens where it is often difficult to distinguish between friend a foe, where a woman or a child may throw a grenade or set off an IED, ensuring least collateral damage and keeping in mind highest standards of human right violations makes the task of the Army soldiers full of tension and takes its toll on the soldiers’ psyche.
+Constant operations against alienated citizens where it is often difficult to distinguish between friend a foe, where a woman or a child may throw a grenade or set off an Improvised Explosive Device (IED), ensuring least collateral damage and keeping in mind highest standards of human right violations makes the task of the Army soldiers full of tension and takes its toll on the soldiers’ psyche.
 The soldiers are trained and taught how to eliminate the enemy and not get killed.
-Let him be embedded with a RR company for a month and then write a similar article!
+Let him (Manoj Joshi) be embedded with a Rashtriya Rifles (RR) company for a month and then write a similar article!

 While the AFSPA does provide protection to the Army in the discharge of legitimate duty as demanded by the State, it does not (and should not) accord blanket protection in cases of blatant violation of all norms and acts that are clearly established as illegal (if not actually criminal).
 If this were allowed, it would make the Indian Army like the Nazi SS – above all laws.
 A classic case in point is the action by General Dyer in 1919 – there was no valid case for what he deliberately did in Jallianwala: and the consequences were cataclysmic.